 - Clover World has her say this to a badly injured Kuro.

-- Joker World has her beg a dying Ukyo.
+- Joker World has her beg this of a dying Ukyo.

 - Proper Tights With Skirt: Wears argyle-patterned tights◊ under her dress.